MRI Measures of Disease Progression for PSP Clinical Trials

 The brainstem, cerebellum, and subcortical regions showed a 2-4% reduction in volume over 12 months, compared to minimal changes observed in the same regions in the healthy control population.
 The ventricular, subcortical, and cerebellar regions showed highly significant volume loss even at 6 months.

-As early as 6 months from baseline, less than 50 subjects per arm were estimated to be required to observe a 60% slowing of the observed brain atrophy in the lateral ventricles, third ventricle, thalamus, and pallidum using the PIANO™-based volumetric analysis.
+As early as 6 months from baseline, less than 50 subjects per arm were estimated to be required to observe a 60% reduction in brain atrophy in the lateral ventricles, third ventricle, thalamus, and pallidum using the PIANO™-based volumetric analysis.
 As such, relatively quick insights into disease progression and potential therapeutic effects can be obtained.
-Sample size calculations based on the 12 month change from baseline volumes derived from FreeSurfer showed substantially higher sample size requirements for the same regional volumes.
+Sample size calculations based on the 12 month timepoint derived from FreeSurfer showed substantially higher sample size requirements for the same regional volumes.
 Similarly, the planimetric measurement of MRPI and MRPI 2.0 required 2-3 times the sample size compared to the PIANO™-based brainstem 3D volume assessments.

 This novel work demonstrates that progressive, regional brain atrophy can be effectively assessed using automated quantitative analysis of MR images with reasonable sample sizes over a relatively short timeframe.
 As such, these imaging biomarkers look promising for evaluation of the efficacy of putative disease-modifying therapeutics in multi-center clinical trials.